didiersmith/steve/chapters/remarkable-progress.md

 Murdoch laughed and pointed at Stacy's territory.
 "What's she up to?" he asked.

-"She's calling it the 'Theocratic Domininion,'" Steve explained.
+"She's calling it the 'Theocratic Dominion,'" Steve explained.
 "TD for short."

 "Sounds promising."